ironboy/light-frame/README.md

 ## Folder structure
 The folder structure is as follows:

-* **_server** - the source code of the frameworks.
+* **_server** - the source code of the framework.
 You should not need to change any file in this folder.
 * **documentation** - a project built using the framework.
 It shows the documentation you are reading right now.
 * **example-empty** - a project built using the framework.
 An almost blank/empty App.
 You can copy this folder and place the copy as a sibling folder to create a new project.
 * **example-minimal** - a project built using the framework.
 An very simple App.
 You can copy this folder and place the copy as a sibling folder to create a new project.